Light, Form and Color

 Electromagnetic Spectrum

 The Electromagnetic Spectrum is the distribution of all existing electromagnetic waves, organized according to their frequency and energy.
-In simple terms, it is the map of all the "light" in the Universe, though our eyes can only see a tiny fraction of it.
+In simple terms, it is the map of all the "light" in the Universe, though our eyes can only see a very tiny fraction of it.

 Fancy Color